greggersaurus/OpenSteamController/Firmware/README.md

     1. This could be an awesome debug option to be able plug controller into PC to get stats, etc. via UART after usage...
 1. READMEs for lpcexpresso projects
     1. Details on where lpc project came from
-    1. Intention and requirements (i.e. lpc project) for SteamControllerDevKit project
+    1. Intention and requirements (i.e. lpc project) for OpenSteamController project
 1. Command for communication with gyro sensor
 1. Command for monitoring controller state
     1. Gyro info?